iphoneintosh/kali-docker/README.md

 - `-e NOVNCPORT=8080`
   - By default, the noVNC server runs on port 8080 within the container.
   - Note: If you change this port, you also need to change the port mapping with the `-p 9020:8080` parameter.
+- `-v /your/path/to/cert.pem:/etc/ssl/certs/novnc_cert.pem -v /your/path/to/key.pem:/etc/ssl/certs/novnc_key.pem`
+  - By default, the container creates a new self-signed certificate for the noVNC connection at creation time.
+  - You can optionally mount your self-signed certificate and key to the container.
+  - Use `openssl req -new -x509 -days 365 -nodes -out cert.pem -keyout key.pem` to create a new certificate and key.

 ## Customization